-Lack of sunlight is the other major factor causing the browning of leaf tips in indoor potted banana trees.
+Lack of sunlight is another common cause of browning of leaf tips in indoor potted banana trees.
 To give your tree more light, take it outside into dappled shade to give it the opportunity to increase its rate of photosynthesis which will increase the energy transfer and help the new leaves stay green.
 If your outdoor banana plant is getting too much shade from nearby trees, you may need to trim them to allow your plant to get more light.

 Should I cut the brown leaves off my banana plant?

 Once the banana leaf has turned brown on the tips the leaf will not recover so you can cut it off.
 The only time I would leave banana leaves on that have turned brown is if there are only 2-3 leaves left on the plant.

 Wait for new leaves to sprout through the top of the trunk then remove the browning leaves that are lower down.
 Cut the leaves back close to the trunk, leaving only a few inches.
 The leaf stem will eventually brown completely and drop off of the tree trunk.